 One of the excellent features of new Windows devices is that disk encryption is built-in and turned on by default, protecting your data in case your device is lost or stolen.
 But what is less well-known is that, if you are like most users and login to Windows 10 using your Microsoft account, your computer automatically uploaded a copy of your recovery key – which can be used to unlock your encrypted disk – to Microsoft’s servers, probably without your knowledge and without an option to opt-out….As soon as your recovery key leaves your computer, you have no way of knowing its fate.
 A hacker could have already hacked your Microsoft account and can make a copy of your recovery key before you have time to delete it.

 Still determined to upgrade to Windows 10 but leery of the privacy concerns raised above?
-Check out this post on NDTV Gadgets on how to turn off some of the more troublesome features of the new OS.
+Here’s a couple more items to store in the back of your mind; Microsoft, along with Google and your favorite flavor of Social Media are _all_ defense contractors so whatever you post, say, or “Like” gets sucked up and stored on National Security State servers; plus you might want to check out this post on NDTV Gadgets on how to turn off some of the more troublesome features of the new OS.

 What follows is an OS/iOS critique for Mac users: what to do, what to use, and where to go for resources.
 I always upgrade one of my devices to the latest Apple version of the macOS and iOS, but before upgrading I always backup: for iOS to iCloud or a hard disc via iTunes or for macOS using the latest version of Carbon Copy Cloner to completely clone (as in make an exact bootable copy) the hard drive on the machine to be upgraded to an external disc.